rvk86/anatolian_groceries/README.md

     bower install

 ## Editing available products
-in assets/products.js you can add products by adding keys to the starterProducts.
+in assets/main-controller.js you can add products by adding elements to the initial product array.
 Specify name, image and count: 0.